fogfish/fogfish.github.io/tech/languages/react.md

 [ESLint and Prettier for React](https://thomlom.dev/setup-eslint-prettier-react/) - Building high-quality apps is hard for many reasons.
 A linter analyses statically your code.
 It means it checks out the code without executing it.

+#### Trial

+[Centralizing API error handling in React apps](https://itnext.io/centralizing-api-error-handling-in-react-apps-810b2be1d39d) Almost every modern app interacts with an API for their data requirements; be it a RESTful API or a GraphQL one, firing requests on the web is the bread and butter of the majority of apps out there.
+Most of the times things go well and your request is returns successfully, but there are times when things don’t go as smoothly.
+There is the pattern to implement a global error handling in the application.
+The usage of [notistack](https://iamhosseindhv.com/notistack/demos#material-props) and Material UI are a good enabler to begin the implementation.

 #### Hold

 [The Dress Code](https://github.com/zalando/dress-code) - The Dress Code is a style library / style guide which is designed for maintainability and modularity.
 The library has an react extension [react-dress-code](https://github.com/fogfish/react-dress-code).